skillitzimberg/portfolio/README.md

 - [x] Positioning
 - [x] Media queries (non-fully operational)

-##### Draft branches (could be multiple):

-I'm uncertain past this point.
-And all of the above may not be practicable anyway.
-We shall see . . .

 ## Setup/Installation Requirements

-If you would like to work on the code, clone the repository at:
+If you would like to work on the code, clone the repository at: [GitHub](https://github.com/skillitzimberg/portfolio).

 To view it online go to:

 ## Known Bugs

 Media Queries:

-The page was written for 1280 x 800px screen.
+The page was written for 1280 x 800px screen (MacBook Pro).
 I attempted to refactor it with media queries to be as smooth as I could get it down to 480px wide.

 I don't understand how the ranges work.
 I can't see it in my head yet.

+I did add columns at above 1290px, but I'm not real happy with them.

 ## Support and contact details